-The sampling design and its consequences for the derivation of sampling weights are described in Hammon, Zinn, Aßmann, and Würbach, 2016.
+The sampling design and its consequences for the derivation of sampling weights are described in Hammon et al., 2016.
 Detailed remarks on the recruiting process are given in the NEPS field reports of survey waves 2 and 4 (in German only).
 All documents are available on our website at:

-→ www.neps-data.de > Data Center > Data and Documenation > Starting Cohort Adults > Documentation
+www.neps-data.de>Data Center>Data and Documenation >Starting Cohort Adults>Documentation